Energy and Materials Research Group

 Jonn’s publications include:

 - Fox, J., J. Axsen and M. Jaccard (Under review).
-Picking winners: Assessing the costs of technology-specific climate policy for U.S. passenger vehicles, Submitted to Resource and Energy Economics.
+Picking winners: Assessing the costs of technology-specific climate policy for U.S. passenger vehicles, Submitted to Ecological Economics.

 - Bailey, J. H. and, J. Axsen (Revise and resubmit).
 Anticipating consumer acceptance of utility controlled charging for plug-in vehicles, Submitted to Transportation Research Part A: Policy and Practice.